fsuri/Pequin-Artifact/RunningExperiments.md

         | Lat (ms)    |  8.2   |  8.1   |  8.3   |  8.5   |  8.7   |  9.4   |  12.1  |

+> **Note**: We additionally ran an experiment (not shown in the paper) that runs a fault-free experiment with fast path disabled (config `Uniform-NoFP.json`).
+The resulting performance is pretty much equivalent to running with replica failure (`U-NoFP`).

 The reported results on the Zipfian workoad Z were:

 > **[NOTE]**: The Zipfian workload is highly contended.
 This can, in tandem with the random exponential backoff, lead to a decent variance in results.

-> **[NOTE]** We've made a small bug fix to range read dependency handling since these numbers.
-That affects performance slightly for all Zipfian runs (within 5%) since it's so heavily contended that there are a lot of dependencies.
+> **[NOTE]**: We've made a small bug fix to range read dependency handling since we ran the numbers reported below.
+This affect performance slightly for all Zipfian runs (within 5%) as the workload is so heavily contended that there are a lot of dependencies.

     - Z-Ideal